-Applicants agree that any order granting the requested relief will be subject to the following condition:
+Applicants agree that any Order granting the requested relief will be subject to the following conditions:

-Each Fund will comply with the provisions of Rules 6c-10 (except to the extent a Fund will comply with FINRA Rule 2310 rather than FINRA Rule 2341), 12b-1, 17d-3, 18f-3, 22d-1, and, where applicable, 11a-3 under the 1940 Act, as amended from time to time, or any successor rules thereto, as if those rules applied to BDCs.
-In addition, each Fund will comply with FINRA Rule 2310, as amended from time to time, or any successor rule thereto, and will make available to any distributor of a Fund's shares all of the information necessary to permit the distributor to prepare client account statements in compliance with FINRA Rule 2231.
+1. Each Fund will comply with the provisions of Rules 6c-10 (except to the extent a Fund will comply with FINRA Rule 2310 rather than FINRA Rule 2341), 12b-1, 17d-3, 18f-3, 22d-1, and, where applicable, 11a-3 under the 1940 Act, as amended from time to time, or any successor rules thereto, as if those rules applied to BDCs.
+In addition, each Fund will comply with FINRA Rule 2310, as amended from time to time, or any successor rule thereto, including, in the case of Funds conducting Private Offerings, as if such Private Offering were a public offering under the rule, and will make available to any Distributor of a Fund's shares all of the information necessary to permit the Distributor to prepare client account statements in compliance with FINRA Rule 2231.